a-gruber/xcode-bot-tutorial/2-connect-to-buildserver.md

-# Step 2: Connect to Build Server
+# Connect to Build Server

 1.)
 Open your local Xcode and go into Preferences.